web3-engineer/web3-engineer/README.md

 Bitcoin, Ethereum & Music: The trillema of my life

-🔭 Programming since 2012, master in Ethereum, Teacher in AI - I gay way more commits in company gits, and private repo!
+🔭 Programming since 2012, master in Ethereum, Teacher in AI - Not much to be seen?
+I gay way more commits in company gits, and private repo ;)

 👯 If you want to build on ethereum, connect with me for = Layer 2, scalability, Real use of $ETH.